jankrepl/deepdow/docs/source/layers.rst

 ..
 [Michaud2007]
    Michaud, Richard O., and Robert Michaud.
 "Estimation error and portfolio optimization: a resampling solution."
 Available at SSRN 2658657 (2007).

 ..
+[Ledoit2004]
+   Ledoit, Olivier, and Michael Wolf.
+"Honey, I shrunk the sample covariance matrix."
+The Journal of Portfolio Management 30.4 (2004): 110-119.

+..
 [Bodnar2013]
    Bodnar, Taras, Nestor Parolya, and Wolfgang Schmid.
 "On the equivalence of quadratic optimization problems commonly used in portfolio theory."
 European Journal of Operational Research 229.3 (2013): 637-644.